 All the development initiatives are classified as non-statutory improvements and these aims will be achieved in partnership with others.
 There is a small budget available to these initiatives, but current funding is insufficient to deliver all of our goals.
-"We wish to maximise the opportunities the waterways offer for leisure and recreation; as a catalyst for rural regeneration; for education; and for freight transport"
+Future partnership work will therefore be focussed on developing projects and associated funding, designed to provide the multiple aims of different funding partners.